bugsnag/bugsnag-react-native/examples/plain/README.md

 ### iOS

 If Bitcode is enabled in your project, you will first need to download your dSYMs from XCode or iTunes Connect, then upload them by using our fastlane plugin or bugsnag-dsym-upload.
 A working example of this can be found [here](ios/upload-react-native-dsyms.sh).
+The example script requires the installation of [bugsnag-dsym-upload](https://github.com/bugsnag/bugsnag-dsym-upload) to work.

 If you are not using Bitcode, you can use our Fastlane or Cocoapods integrations, or add a manual Build phase to upload the dSYMs.